 Low Cost – Ease of Use

-The main draw to using these types of weed eaters is that they are cost effective and very easy to maintain.
-To use one, you just plug it in and start whacking.
-But this is also where they have some pitfalls.
+The main draw to using these types of weed wackers their cost effectiveness and very easy maintenance load.
+To use one, just plug it in and start attacking your weed enemy .
+This ease-of-use does come at a price, however.

-Since they are powered by electric, you need to plug them in.
-This can mean lugging around an extension cord.
-Or, having to keep plugging it in to different outlets.
+Since they are powered by the AC grid, you need to have them plugged in at all times to use the tool.
+This can mean lugging around an extension cord (that can get heavy), or stopping periodically to plug it in to different outlets.
 You also run the risk of cutting the electric cord since it can get in the way at times.

 While an electric corded weed eater does it have limitations; it can be the perfect fit for some.
 If you have a small yard with little grass to cut, this would be an ideal choice.
 You won’t be cutting down any large brush with one of these.
 But for small yards, they are perfect.